-Advance wellness and well-being: Develop collective efficacy in advancing a culture of wellness and well-being.

-- Learners are active, healthy, and well. - Learners contribute to developing and advancing cultures of wellness and wellbeing. - Learners contribute to and feel welcomed, cared for, respected and safe. - Learners demonstrate understanding and respect for the uniqueness of all learners. - Learning environments are adapted as necessary to meet learner needs, emphasizing a sense of belonging and high expectations for all. - Learners access a continuum of supports to be successful. - Learners develop their personal growth and wellbeing by making positive decisions, achieving goals, building resiliency, and adapting to change.

-- Improved wellness and well-being in students and staff. - Learning environments are welcoming, caring, respectful and safe. - Improved understanding of an inclusive education system. - Improved collaboration with education partners to support learning. - Improved wrap around services and supports enhances conditions required for optimal learning and wellness. - Continuum of supports enriches learning and meets the need of students, families, staff, and communities.
+Learning Supports Results Analys sis Goals Desired Result Advance wellness and well-being: Develop collective efficacy in advancing a culture of wellness and well-being.
+Outcomes Measurable statements of what FSD seeks to achieve Learners are active, healthy, and well.
+Learners contribute to developing and advancing cultures of wellness and wellbeing.
+Learners contribute to and feel welcomed, cared for, respected and safe.
+Learners demonstrate understanding and respect for the uniqueness of all learners.
+Learning environments are adapted as necessary to meet learner needs, emphasizing a sense of belonging and high expectations for all.
+Learners develop their personal growth and wellbeing by making positive decisions, achieving goals, building resiliency, and adapting to change.
+Indicators Indicators of achieving outcomes Improved wellness and well-being in students and staff.
+Learning environments are welcoming, caring, respectful and safe.
+Improved understanding of an inclusive education system.
+Improved collaboration with education partners to support learning.
+Improved wrap around services and supports enhances conditions required for optimal learning and wellness.
+Continuum of supports enriches learning and meets the need of students, families, staff, and communities.